porter-finance/v1-core/docs/Bond.md

 function withdrawExcessPayment(address receiver) external nonpayable
 ```

-A caller with the WITHDRAW_ROLE can withdraw any overpaid payment token in the contract.
+The Owner can withdraw any overpaid payment token in the contract.

 #### Parameters